-All of the topsoil in the above listed stockpiles numbered A through K will be used in final reclamation of the area east of 2700 Road.
+All of the topsoil in the above listed stockpiles numbered A through K will be used in final reclamation of the last cutarea east of 2700 Road.
 This includes the area of the overburden stockpile, the haul road, the BB Detour Road and some other minor disturbance.
 All stockpiles have slopes less than 3H:1V and have been seeded and mulched in the past.
 All have reasonable vegetation cover and are not experiencing excessive erosion.
-The runoff from all stockpiles is handled in designed sediment ponds.
-There is adequate topsoil in these piles to perform the required placement in these areas according to the thicknesses shown on Map 2.05.4-4.
+The runoff from all stockpiles is handled in designed sediment ponds-with the exception of a portion of Stockpile K, which is addressed as a Small Exemption Area of 0.5 acres.